MilesBradt/React-Cafe/README.md

 ## WIP Notes

-* CSS needs to be finished, only header is done
-* Rebrand to a cafe isn't completed
-* Inventory needs more items and real names
+* Inventory needs more items
 * Naming through the program could benefit from a refactor
 * Need to include edit button with proper functionality